- Laguna enforces a sound limit for all bikes. There is no guarantee even a stock bike will pass, though almost all do.

 - The sound limit is either 90 or 92dB limit, as noted on the "schedule" page.

-A stock exhaust system is required, or an aftermarket pipe with a commercially available "quiet insert" (i.e., an exhaust baffle made by the factory, the pipe manufacturer, or from a professional specialist such as Jay Murray: email@example.com , 831-659-4729 ).
+- A stock exhaust system is required, or an aftermarket pipe with a "quiet insert" (Like one made by a professional specialist such as Jay Murray: email@example.com , 831-659-4729 ).

-All bikes are measured for sound, every lap.
+- All bikes are measured for sound, every lap.
 If your bike exceeds 90-92dB it will be flagged off the course.
-If the bike's exhaust pipe is stock, or has an approved insert, you will be given two chances to quiet the bike.
-Three strikes and the bike is banned for the day.
+If the bike's exhaust pipe is stock you will be given two chances to quiet the bike.
+Three (3) strikes and the bike is banned for the day.
 If the bike has an approved insert you will be given two (2) strikes before the bike is banned, and a bike with an aftermarket pipe with no insert will be banned after a single violation.

 Sonoma Raceway and Thunderhill

 - Tolerance for noise should not be a problem unless your exhaust system is defective.
 Bikes don't need numbers.